A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Results and Discussion

 \subsection{Training Configuration}

-Within the environment, the vehicle simulation specifies the trajectory driven or flown by the vehicle.
-At each time step $t$ the translatoric specific force $f_{t+1}^\text{v}$ and the angular velocity $\omega_{t+1}^\text{v}$ acting on the driver in the vehicle simulation are transferred as parts of the state to the agent.
-This, together with the rest of the state, provides the agent with information about the current kinematic status of the motion simulator and which signals must act on the pilot in the next time step in order to achieve a realistic immersion.
-Therefore, by specifying the trajectory, the vehicle simulation determines the specific training data to which the agent learns to adapt its control strategy.
-If only one trajectory is used during training, it represents all trajectories to which the trained policy is adapted.
-To achieve a closed-loop MCA, the agent needs to know a variety of trajectories in order to choose the most suitable action vector for each possible combination of the state vector.
-The ability of the ANN and the RL training algorithm to accomplish this abstraction is demonstrated in this research using lateral motions of a passenger car.
-In a real world scenario this corresponds to a sudden evasive maneuver or a lane change.
-Fig.~\ref{f_w_single_lane_change_plot} shows the plot of the resulting specific force $f_y$ and angular velocity $\omega_x$ applied on the real car driver in this specific maneuver.
-To integrate the described variability into the RL training process, the start time, direction, and amplitude of the lane changes are stochastically selected from a uniform distribution.
-The signal is generated by using a dynamics model of the DLR ROboMObil~\cite{2011Brembeck} created in Modelica, a specialized language for physical systems, and integrated in the environment in form of a lookup table.
+Within the environment, the vehicle simulation specifies the target trajectories driven or flown by the vehicle.
+At each time step $t$ the translational specific force $f_{t+1}^\text{v}$ and the rotational angular velocity $\omega_{t+1}^\text{v}$ acting on the driver in the vehicle simulation are transferred as parts of the state to the agent.
+This, together with the rest of the state, provides the agent with information about the current kinematic state of the motion simulator and which signals should act on the pilot in the next time step in order to achieve a realistic immersion.
+Therefore, by specifying the target trajectories, the vehicle simulation determines the specific training data to which the agent learns to adapt its control strategy.
+In order to achieve a complete closed-loop MCA, this training data must cover a sufficient operational domain of potentially possible motions.
+In this work, this domain includes lateral movements of a vehicle.
+In a real-world scenario this corresponds to sudden evasive maneuvers or lane changes.
+The signal is generated by using a dynamics model of the DLR ROboMObil~\cite{2011Brembeck} created in Modelica, a specialized language for physical systems.
+One trajectory is recorded which is then artificially extended by a stochastic variation of the amplitude, the direction and the start time of the maneuver.
+Fig.~\ref{f_w_single_lane_change_plot} shows the plot of the resulting specific force $f_y$ and angular velocity $\omega_x$ of one example trajectory applied on the real car driver.
+The data is then integrated into the environment in the form of a lookup table.

 The model of the MSP is also created in Modelica and implemented directly in the environment as a Functional Mock-up Unit (FMU), a software container being defined by the Functional Mock-up Interface standard~\cite{2021Junghanns}.
 Reducing the approach to sway and roll and restricting them in Cartesian space to configurations realizable by the MSP, allows it to be sufficient to only consider the position and orientation of the end effector during training.
 Both can be determined by Euler integration of the actions of the respective degree.
 For further use of the trajectory, the joint positions of the robot at each time step are calculated by an analytical solution of the inverse kinematics.
 However, their dynamics are not constrained in the work performed here, which would require the use of a subsequent controller to be able to follow the trajectories on a physical MSP.
 In order to exploit the full complexity of the workspace of a robotic MSP, a direct consideration and constraint of the joint angles already during training is necessary.
 This extension of the concept is therefore recommended for future work.